 SEBI charges a regulatory fee (also known as SEBI turnover fee) to cover the costs it incurs in carrying out its responsibilities.
-SEBI charges are now set at Rs 20 per crore of transaction value, or 0.0002 percent for each equity transaction, whichever is lower.
+SEBI charges are now set at Rs 10 crore + GST of the transaction value, or 0.0001 per cent for each equity transaction, whichever is lower.

 Share brokers in India charge a transaction fee for trades made on stock exchanges (BSE, NSE, MCX).
 Transaction fees, often known as turnover fees, are usually a combination of exchange turnover charges and clearing charges.
 These vary as per the exchange in which the transaction has occurred.

-GST is calculated as 18% of the total of brokerage and transaction charges.
+GST is calculated as 18 per cent of the total of brokerage, transaction charges, and SEBI charges.